 - Keep a written account of what happened, when, and under what conditions

 - Gather the contact information of any coworkers, witnesses, or friends who may be able to share their account of what happened

 - Obtain copies of your company’s employment manual/policies

 - Contact a law firm that specializes in employment laws and specifically wrongful termination

 Right after you are dismissed is the ideal time to contact a wrongful dismissal lawyer.
 If you are unsure if your termination was, in fact, unlawful, it’s a good idea to contact an attorney at this time and ask any questions you may have.

 Contacting the Right West Virginia Wrongful Termination Lawyer

-At DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, we offer free consultations and handle all our employment cases on a contingency fee basis.
+At DiPiero Simmons McGinley & Bastress, PLLC, we offer free consultations and handle all our employment cases on a contingency fee basis.
 This means that we won’t charge you a dime if your claim is not successful.
 Any fees we receive will come out of the final settlement award if one is obtained in your favor.

 Our Charleston wrongful dismissal attorneys can help you understand your termination and file a claim if we feel you may benefit from doing so.
 With our help, you can right a wrong that was done to you and your family.
 To learn more, get in touch today.